 Even with this added responsibility, Wells continued in her relentless fight for social justice.
 She was involved with many clubs and organizations, including the National Association of Colored Women in 1896 and the National Association for the Advancement of Colored People (NAACP) in 1909.
 She also was very active in the women’s suffrage movement, starting the all-black Alpha Suffrage Club in 1913.
 She created one of the first kindergartens for Black children in Chicago.
 For ten years, from 1910 – 1920, she and her husband started and ran a rooming house and social center called the Negro Fellowship League.
 In her final year of life, Ida ran for Illinois state senate.

-Ida B. Wells-Barnett and her husband Ferdinand L. Barnett lived at 3624 Grand Boulevard (now South King Drive) from 1919 – 1930.
-The house became a national landmark in 1974 and a Chicago landmark in 1995.
+Ida B. Wells-Barnett and her husband Ferdinand L. Barnett lived at 3624 S. King Drive until 1930, which is now a national landmark.
 Ida B. Wells-Barnett died on March 25, 1931 leaving a formidable legacy of undaunted courage and tenacity in the fight against racism and sexism in America.

 by Michelle Duster